sciZer0/7/v/README.md

 <br>

-This paper proposes an idea (set of ideas/solutions) about a new revolutionary blockchain protocol considered on the example of the idea about the Vote blockchain — a next-gen, layer-1, DAO-style blockchain.
+This paper proposes an idea (set of ideas/solutions) about a new revolutionary blockchain protocol considered on the example of the Vote blockchain — a next-gen, layer-1, DAO-style blockchain.

 The chief ideas/solutions — including on the new native token with the decreasing total-supply, and on the new approach to consensus — are revealed fully.